mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Bonus: Logging interface

-A nice side-benefit of this solution is that GCP provides a nice web interface to view your app's logs.
+A nice side-benefit of this solution is that GCP provides a slick web interface to view your app's logs.

 You can always check the logs manually by ssh'ing into your VM, then running `docker logs`: